 As a result of the success of Shamrock, Haulmont developed Sherlock as a sister solution available to the wider market.

 In less than two years the first client went live with Sherlock – LeCab, based in Paris, launched in December 2012.
-Sherlock was built and implemented within 18 months thanks to CUBA Platform's rapid and scalable framework.
+Sherlock was built and implemented within 18 months thanks to CUBA Platform's (now Jmix) rapid and scalable framework.

-LeCab’s impressive growth following launch is proof of CUBA’s ability to create business critical enterprise systems and equally important, its ability to support scalability.
+LeCab’s impressive growth following launch is proof of CUBA’s (now Jmix) ability to create business critical enterprise systems and equally important, its ability to support scalability.
 Despite launching on essentially the beta version of the product, LeCab saw its fleet grow to 250 vehicles in the first year, 450 in the second and now boasts a fleet of over 2000 taxis – just three years after launch.

-As well as speed of development and scalability, Sherlock perfectly demonstrates CUBA’s Extensions feature.
+As well as speed of development and scalability, Sherlock perfectly demonstrates CUBA’s (now Jmix) Extensions feature.
 Most clients utilise Sherlock’s out-of-the-box functionality for approximately 80% of their business, with a further 20% bespoke functionality.
 Whether it’s seat sensors in Luanda, time based pricing models in Moscow, unique tipping features in New York or enhanced address search in Beirut, every installation of Sherlock has a high degree of bespoke functionality for each client.
 Despite this, Haulmont is committed to regular updates of the core product for all customers and manages to deliver this whilst retaining 99.98% uptime across clients across the globe.

-“CUBA’s extensions functionality is priceless for product development.
+“CUBA’s (now Jmix) extensions functionality is priceless for product development.
 The ability to customize the solution for every customer without changing core product, whilst keeping update procedure not just possible but simple is the foundation of Sherlock’s success in the global taxi market“.